mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 2 A mission goes wrong; you and several others are captured and mistreated by the enemy.
 Due to your injuries, you are discharged early.
 Gain your jailer as an Enemy and reduce your Strength and Dexterity by one because of your injuries.
 3 A mission goes wrong and you are stranded behind enemy lines.
-Increase Stealth or Survival by one level but, due to the mission’s failure, you are ejected from the service.
+Increase Stealth or Survival by one level but, due to the mission's failure, you are ejected from the service.
 4 You are ordered to take part in a black ops mission that goes against your conscience.
 If you refuse you are ejected from the service.
 If you accept you may stay with the marines but gain the lone survivor as an Enemy.
 5 You are tormented by or quarrel with an offi cer or fellow marine.
 Gain that character as a Rival as he drives you out